 7. 7s, 7p, 7d, 7f Francium-?
 (32 elements)

-2. Sub-shell harmonic.
-Where s is the first harmonic, p is the second harmonic, and so on.
+2. Sub-shell.
+Sub-shells are wave harmonics, where s is the first, p is the second, and so on.

 3. Direction.
-The great circle axis orientation, where opposite waves don’t interact.
+The great circle axis orientation, where orthogonal waves don’t interfere.

-Electrons fill in the order they do based on:
+Electrons then fill in the order observed in the periodic table, based on:

-1. Shell order.
-Each shell is a greater circumference.
-If an electron were pure light a longer wavelength would be less energy but it has a mass dimension so larger orbits require more processing and more energy.
-Shells then fill in the order 1, 2, 3 etc. because smaller orbits need less processing.
+1. Shell.
+Each shell is a bigger orbit, which for an electron with mass means more processing and so more energy.
+Shells then fill in the order 1, 2, 3 … because smaller orbits need less energy.

-2. Harmonic order.
-Each sub-shell harmonic is a shorter wavelength for the same orbit circumference, so it involves more energy.
-Sub-shells fill in the order s, p, d etc. because lower harmonics need less processing
+2. Harmonic.
+Each sub-shell harmonic is a shorter wavelength for the same orbit, so again needs more energy.
+Sub-shells then fill in the order s, p, d … because lower harmonics need less energy.